Darrow8/audioloom/lambda/README.md

 # generatePod

+## General Structure of lambda functions

+- `main.ts` handles all endpoints to be called
+- `temp_data.ts` stores temp data that is used for testing
+- `init.ts` holds startup functions that must be run
+- `local.ts` handles local creation, reading, and deletion of files

+- process_ files manipulate data based on name groupings
+- util_ files hold classes and interfaces to be used by other files
+- pass_ files primarily retrieve or send data from APIs to be used by process_ files

+## Terminology

+- Reading: raw pdf that is passed to us

+## Flow of Usage for Lambda functions

+The main thing we will be doing with lambda functions is creating a podcast from a single pdf.
+Here is the general flow

+1. Create Script
+  - Clean, Trim, and Format Reading (Ideally PDF or TXT) for Usage into an Article (TXT format)
+  - Convert Article to Script with LLM
+  - Save to AWS S3 Bucket

+2. Create Podcast
+ - Generate Audio Clips — Dialogue, Background Music, and SFX — from Script
+ - Concatenate Dialogue Audio Clips into a file
+ - Overlay Background Music and SFX Clips
+ - Save to AWS S3 Bucket

+## AWS SAM CLI messages

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello-world - Code for the application's Lambda function.